rsocket/rsocket/Protocol.md

 * Client waits for either a RESUME_OK or ERROR[CONNECTION_ERROR|REJECTED_RESUME] frame from the server.
 * On receiving an ERROR[REJECTED_RESUME] frame, the client MUST NOT attempt resumption again.
 * On receiving a RESUME_OK, the client:
-    * MUST assume that the next REQUEST, CANCEL, ERROR, and PAYLOAD frames contuniously increasing their corresponding Received Frame Count
+    * MUST assume that the next REQUEST, CANCEL, ERROR, and PAYLOAD frames continuously increasing their corresponding Received Frame Count
     * MAY retransmit *all* REQUEST, CANCEL, ERROR, and PAYLOAD frames starting at the RESUME_OK Last Received Position field value from the server.
     * MAY send an ERROR[CONNECTION_ERROR|CONNECTION_CLOSE] frame indicating the end of the connection and MUST NOT attempt resumption again